Close

 • Sit nearby while the puppy explores the crate, keeping the mood quiet and supportive.

-• Leave the crate door open during peaceful activities like reading or watching TV, so the puppy connects the space with calm moments.
+• Leave the crate door open during peaceful activities so the puppy connects the space with calm moments.

 Following a routine helps puppies feel more secure.
 Structure gives them comfort and makes training easier.